thegeek-sys/Vault/Class/Multicore/Shared memory programming with OpenMP.md

 OpenMP aims to **decompose a sequential program into components** that can be executed in parallel and allows an “incremental” conversion of sequential programs into parallel ones, with the assistance of the compiler (much less invasive than MPI).
 OpenMP relies on compiler directives for decorating portions of the code that the compiler will attempt to parallelize.

+>[!info] Some teminology
+>- in OpenMP parlance the collection of threads executing the parallel block, the original thread and the new threads, is called a team
+>- master → the original thread of execution
+>- parent → thread that encountered a parallel directive and started a team of threads.
+>- in many cases, the parent is also the master thread.
+>- child → each thread started by the parent is considered a child thread.

 OpenMP programs are globally sequential, locally parallel and they follow the fork-join paradigm:
 ![[Pasted image 20251111172158.png|400]]